WEKA

 DFS systems can sometimes be complex to deploy.
 With data that can reside just about anywhere with hosts that can access all of it from anywhere else, getting all of this to work together properly and tuning it for high performance can be a significant challenge.
 Vendor support can help considerably.
 DFS vendors will have professional services that can be used to help deploy and configure their systems to get them up and running in a timely fashion.
 Also, they will have sophisticated modeling that can tell them how much gateway, metadata, and storage resources will be required to support your performance.

 It all boils down to this: DFS systems offer global access to the same data that is very difficult to accomplish effectively in any other way, especially when you have multiple sites, all computing with and consuming the same data.
 DFS systems can make all of this look easy and seamless, without breaking a sweat.
-So, if you have multiple sites with a need to access the same data, a DFS system can be a godsend.
+So, if you have multiple sites with a need to access the same data, a distributed file system can be a godsend.

 Additional Helpful Resources